-2. Hulk 20 Gal Portable Air Compressor: If You Need Larger Tank
+2. Hulk 20 Gal Portable Air Compressor: If You Need a Larger Tank

-This Hulk 20 Gallon Portable Air Compressor (check the price on Amazon now) is excellent for you if you still need a bigger tank than 4.5 gallons.
+This Hulk 20 Gallon Portable Air Compressor is excellent for you if you still need a bigger tank than 4.5 gallons.

-It’s a vertical style portable compressor, and even though it’s a 20-gallon tank, it won’t take too much space inside your vehicle.
+It’s a vertical-style portable compressor, and even though it’s a 20-gallon tank, it won’t take up too much space inside your vehicle.